behloolsabir/behloolsabir.github.io/_pages/resources.md

 classes: wide
 excerpt: Listing the interesting articles and other material I came across.
 Also, a list of courses I found to be helpful in my ML journey.
 ---
 These are interesting and/or helpful content I came across.
 This is an active list of items which I wish to keep updating.
-Also, I wish to segregate it in a more useful format as it will keep growing in the future for better discovery.
+Also, I wish to segregate it in a more useful categories as it will keep growing in the future for better discovery.

 ### Blogs and Other Material
 * [Machine Learning Interviews by Chip Huyen (@chipro)][article_2]